gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 * soldering iron
 * solder paste squeegee, ideally it's as wide as the PCB (a metal or plastic scraper, or a plastic card all work well)
 * masking tape
+* metal tweezers
-* metal tweezers, or needle nose pliers
+* needle nose pliers
 * sink with hot water
 * heat resistant surface for setting boards on to cool
 * gloves